Measuring temporal characteristics of the Cherenkov radiation signal from extensive air showers of cosmic rays with a wide field-of-view telescope addendum to the Yakutsk array: Application of EAS simulation results to the analysis of Cherenkov radiation signal

-It turns out that $X_{max}^{Ne}=670\pm20$ g/cm$^2$ provides the best fit to the experimental values of the durations of the Cherenkov signals in EAS with energy 0.2 EeV and zenith angle $18^0$.
-A confidence interval of fitted $X_{max}$ is estimated at the $95\%$ level assuming a small sample of equiprobable depths.
 A comparison of the results of measurements of Cherenkov radiation with the simulations in a toy model employing the fitted parameters is given in Fig.~\ref{Fig:FWHM}.

-We have chosen here the depth of the shower maximum, $X_{max}^{Ne}$, as a conventional parameter useful for comparison with other experiments.
-At the site of the Yakutsk array, for the Cherenkov radiation measurements in winter nights, when the atmosphere temperature profile is close to isothermal, a plain exponential equation $X=1020\exp(-h/6900)$ g/cm$^2$ can be applied for estimations.
+We have chosen here the depth of the shower maximum, $X_{\rm max}^{N_e}$, as a conventional parameter useful for comparison with other experiments.
+At the site of the Yakutsk array, for the Cherenkov radiation measurements in winter nights, when the atmosphere temperature profile is close to isothermal, a plain exponential equation $X=\rho_0 h_{\rm atm}\exp(-h/h_{\rm atm})$, where $h_{\rm atm}=7100$ m; $\rho_0$ is air density at $h=0$, can be applied for estimations with inaccuracy $\sim 1\%$ (Appendix \ref{app-b}).

 A resultant average depth of shower maximum in the number of EAS particles is compared with previous measurements in Fig.~\ref{Fig:XmaxData} borrowed from \cite{LOFAR}.
 It is in reasonable accord with a set of experiments: HiRes \cite{HiRes}, PAO \cite{PAO}, TALE \cite{TALE}, Tunka \cite{TunkaStatus}, Yakutsk 2019 \cite{KnurXmax}, LOFAR \cite{LOFAR} within the interval $(1.7-2.3)\times10^{17}$ eV where the depth dispersion is confined to $\sim(640,680)$ g/cm$^2$.